kachkaev/KachkaevAssetsVersionBundle/README.md

 $ php composer.phar update kachkaev/assets-version-bundle
 ```

-Composer will install the bundle to your project's `vendor/kachkaev` directory.
+Composer will install the bundle to `vendor/kachkaev` directory.

 ### Adding bundle to your application kernel